eernstg/invariant_collection/README.md

 Now let's assume that we have established the desired invariance property initially.
-Subsequent steps may then be statically known to preserve the proporty, or they might be unsafe, and we can deal with that just like 'evenness':
+Subsequent steps may then be statically known to preserve the property, or they might be unsafe, and we can deal with that just like 'evenness':

 ```dart